ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 * 'req_aud', as defined in Section 3.1 of {{I-D.ietf-ace-oauth-params}}, with value an identifier of the KDC.

-* 'req_cnf', as defined in Section 3.1 of {{I-D.ietf-ace-oauth-params}}, optional and containing the public key or the certificate of the Client, if it wishes to communicate that to the AS.
+* 'req_cnf', as defined in Section 3.1 of {{I-D.ietf-ace-oauth-params}}, optionally containing the public key or the certificate of the Client, if it wishes to communicate that to the AS.

 <!-- Peter 30-07: Question: is this a certificate identifier, or the public key extracted from the certificate, or a hash?????